prettier/prettier/README.md

 Do not look for a configuration file.
 The default settings will be used.

+#### `--config-precedence`

+Defines how config file should be evaluated in combination of CLI options.

+**cli-override (default)**

+CLI options take precedence over config file

+**file-override**

+Config file take precedence over CLI options

+**prefer-file**

+If a config file is found will evaluate it and ignore other CLI options.
+If no config file is found CLI options will evaluate as normal.

+This option adds support to editor integrations where users define their default configuration but want to respect project specific configuration.

 #### `--with-node-modules`

 Prettier CLI will ignore files located in `node_modules` directory.
 To opt-out from this behavior use `--with-node-modules` flag.